 Pain & Bruising

 You may be still in discomfort for a few weeks after your surgery.
 This is likely to be aches from bruising as oppose to any extreme pain.
 Over the counter pain killers will be suitable to get you through this early stage, although you should not take more than necessary.
+Read our extensive guide for pain relief here.
 Although rest will be important try to refrain from laying in bed all day.
 Short walks will help to boost blood circulation and speed up the healing period.
 Most people find swelling begins to subsides after 2 - 3 weeks.
 Staying in your faja and lymphatic massages will help to speed this up.

 Lymphatic drainage massages are a form of massage that helps encourage the movement of lymph fluids around the body.
 The fluid in the lymphatic system helps to remove waste and fluids from the bodily tissues.
 Post surgical lymphedema may be caused by inflammation from the cannula moving under the skin.
 This may cause hardness and lumpiness in those areas.
 These lymphatic massages work by gently guided these fluids back to the lymph vessel.
 Untreated lumps may develop into permanent fibrosis.
 The most asked question regarding lymphatic massages is “how many will I need”?
 Again, as recovery varies from person to person, there is no right amount.
 We recommend that you book 2-3 initially then see how your body feels as time goes on.
 Most individuals will complete an average of 6 treatments all together.
 It's best to wait at least a week before completing your first massage, this is to allow your body to adjust and minimise discomfort.